 Etymology

-The word “disagreement” stems from the prefix dis- meaning “not” or “opposite of,” and “agreement,” which originates from the Old French agreer and Latin adgratus, meaning “pleasing or in harmony.”
-The combined form highlights a condition where agreement is absent.
+The word “disagreement” comes from the prefix dis- meaning “not” or “opposite of,” plus agreement.
+Agreement traces back to Old French agreer and Latin adgratus, associated with “pleasing” or “in harmony.”
+Together, the term highlights a state where agreement is absent; the spelling and usage of disagreement became common as English developed its modern word forms.

 Example Sentences

-• The board members had a serious disagreement about the company’s future direction.
+- The board members had a serious disagreement about the company’s future direction during the strategy meeting.

-• Minor disagreements can often be resolved through honest communication.
+- Minor disagreements can often be resolved through honest communication and active listening.

 Disagreement Synonyms